Sifir-io/react-native-tor/README.md

 ## TODOs

 ### WIP

+- Better API Docs
+- Event emitter from Rust to Native on Boostrap status
 - Enable secret service API
     - Start new secret service on phone.
     - Restore secret service from key.

 ### Backlog

-- Search for available for socks proxy for iOS
+- Search for available ports for socks proxy for iOS
 - Return a Context API for each component building.
 - Build on Request capability
   - PUT calls